cryohydromettools/clearskyalgorithm/README.md

 Christian Torres, christian1994@furg.br <br>
 Jose Flores, jflores@igp.gob.pe

-# Reference
+# References

-Djafer, D., Irbah, A., y Zaiani, M. (2017).
+Djafer, D., Irbah, A., and Zaiani, M. (2017).
 Identification of clear days from solar irradiance observations using a new method based on the wavelet transform.
 Renewable Energy, 101, 347-355. https://doi.org/10.1016/J.RENENE.2016.08.038